kubernetes/website/docs/admin/accessing-the-api.md

-The Authorization step is designed to operate on attributes that are likely to be common to most REST requests, such as object name, kind, etc.  This is intended to facilitate interation with existing organization-wide or cloud-provider-wide access control systems (which may handle other APIs besides the Kubernetes API.
+The Authorization step is designed to operate on attributes that are likely to be common to most REST requests, such as object name, kind, etc.  This is intended to facilitate interaction with existing organization-wide or cloud-provider-wide access control systems (which may handle other APIs besides the Kubernetes API.